 The Term Loan Facility matures in February 2027.
 The Term Loan Facility amortizes in equal quarterly installments of \$6 million, which commenced in June 2020, with the balance payable on maturity.
-During the first quarter of 2021, we made a voluntary principal payment of \$100 million related to our Term Loan Facility.
+During the six months ended June 30, 2021, we made a voluntary principal payment of \$100 million related to our Term Loan Facility.